Skip to the content.

 Validation

-case-calendar validates the config at startup.
-Bad values (a missing required field, a docket id that isn’t an integer, an extra_documents entry whose docket isn’t in this case’s dockets list) fail fast with a clear error rather than silently being skipped.
+Case Calendar validates the config at startup.
+Bad values (a missing required field, an extra_documents entry whose docket isn’t an integer or isn’t in this case’s dockets list) fail fast with a clear error rather than silently being skipped.

 Full example